Dhanushm64/Comp-Arch-Embedded-Interview-Resources/README.md

 - Find position of the only bit that is set
 - Count no of set bits in logN time
 - Add 2 nos without arithmetic operators
-- Find the only no that appears once
+- Find the only no that appears once(single number & single number2)
 - Set all bits in a given range
 - Compute 2's complement
 - Position of right most bit set